Ruthless Records: 1987—1991: JJ Fad, N.W.A and Priority deal

-The label's first successful single was Eazy's "Boyz-n-the-Hood".
+In 1986, at age 22, Compton, California, resident Eric "Eazy-E" Wright had allegedly earned as much as US$250,000 from dealing drugs.
+However, after his cousin was shot and killed, he decided that he could make a better living in the Los Angeles hip hop scene, which was growing rapidly in popularity.
+He started recording songs during the mid-1980s in his parents' garage, thus starting Ruthless Records.
+The original idea for Ruthless Records came when Wright asked Heller to go into business with him.
+Wright suggested a half-ownership company, but it was later decided that Wright would get eighty percent of the company's income and Heller would only get twenty percent.
+According to Heller, he told Wright, "Every dollar comes into Ruthless, I take twenty cents.
+That's industry standard for a manager of my caliber.
+I take twenty, you take eighty percent.
+I am responsible for my expenses and you're responsible for yours.
+You own the company.
+I work for you."
+Along with Heller, Wright invested much of his money into Ruthless Records.
+Heller claims that he invested the first $250,000 and would eventually put up to $1,000,000 into the company.
+With help from Jerry Heller, Ruthless was launched on March 3, 1987, though Wright was the sole owner of the company.

 One of the first albums for the label was Eazy's solo debut, Eazy-Duz-It, released in November 1988.
 It was followed two months later by N.W.A's Straight Outta Compton, which was eventually certified triple Platinum by the RIAA.

+Ruthless closed out 1989 with the reissue of N.W.A.'s first compilation album, N.W.A. and the Posse, originally released in November 1987 through independent distributor Macola.
+The reissue was much more successful than the original release; despite not charting on the Billboard 200, it was ultimately certified gold by the RIAA for half a million copies sold.
+The album featured the Eazy-E solo hit, "The Boyz-n-the Hood".

 As the N.W.A members went on tour in support of their projects, some began to voice their displeasure with the financial situation at Ruthless.
 According to group member MC Ren, it was a common opinion that N.W.A and Ruthless manager Jerry Heller was the one receiving their due:

 We felt he didn't deserve what he was getting.
 We deserved that shit.
 We were the ones making the records, traveling in vans and driving all around the place.
 You do all those fucking shows trying to get known, and then you come home to a fucking apartment.
 Then you go to his house, and this motherfucker lives in a mansion.
 There's gold leaf trimmings all in the bathroom and all kinds of other shit.
 You're thinking, "Man, fuck that."